Aesir-Automation/SnoogensArenaWindwalkerMonk/README.md

 **Auto Grapple Weapon!**
 • Is there someone who's ready to burst you the hell down?
 Sorry mate, I'm about to yoinks your weapon.

+**Auto Provoke!**
+• Target not in range and you want to keep them in combat?
+Provoke them!

 **Auto Tigereye Brew!**
 • Paladin just popped Blessing of Protection on your target?
 Tigereye Brew to the rescue!